THE HOUSE BEFORE THE WORLD

 * * *

 In the second novel, The Sun in That Atmosphere, Yianis joins his Greek uncle in Australia a week before the Japanese attack on Pearl Harbor, adopts a new persona - Nick Andrews - and finds work in cafe kitchens as American troops arrive for redeployment to the Pacific campaign.
 Nick encounters his life's great love, a nurse from California, but teams with a corrupt Italian-American army major running blackmarket operations, with sinister consequences.
 He's forced to flee again.
-In the third novel, The Fish Will Swim in Thy Dark Streets, it's New York in the early 1960s - and Nick Andrews has morphed into his ultimate persona: Damascus, naming himself after the oldest inhabited city on earth.
+In the third novel, Like the Jungle Misses the Rain, it's New York in the early 1960s - and Nick Andrews has morphed into his ultimate persona: Damascus, naming himself after the oldest inhabited city on earth.
 He's risen to become a hugely successful planner striding the world stage, rubbing shoulders with power, and about to take on the greatest challenge of his life: the redevelopment of the favelas, the sprawling, lethal slums of Rio de Janeiro...

 REPORTAGE / MEMOIR